Shaccko/LoRa/README.md

 A sleep mode should be configured for optimized current usage.
 Precise tuning for how much distance user needs would optimize current usage more.

+Overall, I'd say this project has made me appreciate low-level programming more, and I'm no longer scared looking at bits and can make a above-average effort at understanding bit/low-level code.